Sydney Flying Group

 DAY FOUR, Tuesday, February 25

 The route today could first go via Vivonne Bay and Flinders Chase National Park for an aerial view of yesterday's tour.
-Following the Spencer Gulf islands, Wedge and Thistle will get you to the Eyre Peninsular, and off its west coast, part of the Investigator Group, is Flinders Island, where we will stop for lunch.
+Following the Spencer Gulf islands, Wedge and Thistle will get you to the Eyre Peninsula, and off its west coast, part of the Investigator Group, is Flinders Island, where we will stay for a couple of nights.

 At 3,652 hectares, owned by the Woolford family since 1978, the island was named by Matthew Flinders in his round-Australia voyage in 1802.
 During the early nineteenth century, Sealing was predominant, although the Island was also a remote Whaling Station.